ryan-hill83/Epic-Ride/README.md

 ### Live Url ###

-https://epicride.herokuapp.com/   (May take some time to load as it is being hosted on a free account.)
+https://epicride.herokuapp.com/   (May take some time to load due to Heroku's sleep mode on free accounts)

 ### Front End ###